Knightscape95/qwerty/README.md

 * Reduced Manual Effort: Automates repetitive tasks, freeing up time for more strategic initiatives.
 * Proactive Issue Resolution: Detects potential problems early, enabling timely intervention and preventing outages.
 * Overall, this automation script demonstrates a successful approach to streamlining web application deployment and management, resulting in substantial efficiency gains, improved scalability, and enhanced infrastructure reliability.

+Ansible file2.yml
+Note- All attributes are removed for security concerns.Those are replaced by variables